-In a recent article in The Herald, Stephen Grant, a solicitor with Wright, Johnston & Mackenzie LLP, discusses the potential impact of the new General Data Protection Regulation (GDPR) will tighten the requirements around the use of e-mail and direct mail marketing, in particular the management and control of the data companies use to enable them to contact people.
+The General Data Protection Regulation (GDPR) will tighten the requirements around the use of e-mail and direct mail marketing, in particular the management and control of the data companies use to enable them to contact people.

-The new legislation, which comes into force on 25th May 2018 means that companies should to have a legal basis for contacting people by e-mail, addressed mail and telephone.
+The legislation means that companies should to have a legal basis for contacting people by e-mail, addressed mail and telephone.
 Basically, GDPR gives the everyday buyer more control over their personal data.
 Any business that collects customer data needs to ensure that explicit consent has been given by each individual and that all relevant information is communicated in plain, no nonsense terms.
 This means that companies have to have clear agreement from the people they are contacting using e-mail or addressed mail that they wish to receive marketing materials from them.

 These new regulations have the potential to impact negatively on the use of e-mail marketing, as well as sending marketing materials via the postal service as they will need to manage the use of these marketing channels (or to be more accurate, the data that supports them) much more carefully.
 There are, of course, other options, such as the use of social media but my understanding of this media is becoming less effective due to the sheer volume of information that people are being bombarded with – they are effectively becoming desensitised to it and it is, therefore, becoming less effective.